Improving provision of postnatal care and health information for mums in Nairobi

 You can read more about our Baby Box programme at child.org/babyboxes.
 If you like the way Child.org do things, please consider supporting us with a donation, so we can reach more mums and babies.
 Thank you!

 Does having a box to sleep in help to improve infant safety in the home for families living in urban settlements in Nairobi?
 Does the incentive of a beautiful baby box mean that more women attend postnatal appointments?
 These are the questions that this pilot will answer.

 The perfect place to test the efficacy of baby boxes is in certain areas of Nairobi, Kenya.

 Here, there is a high proportion of mothers who are severely affected by poverty and living in urban informal settlements ("slums").
 Infant morbidity rates are high, so it's an area that needs more protection for the health of newborns and their mums.

 All our participants are mothers living in Kangemi and Westlands in Nairobi, where most mums fails to attend any postnatal care sessions at all.
 Our research has indicated that this group could benefit hugely from some extra, specifically targeted support, particularly around the safety of a newborn.

 If the baby boxes are effective, there is potential to scale up the programme in Kenya, and beyond!
 Already our team are in discussions about running a similar pilot in Sierra Leone and potentially Malawi.

-In this pilot programme we will be partnering with two health facilities to hand out baby boxes to around 500 women.
+In this pilot programme we are partnering with two health facilities to hand out baby boxes to around 500 women.

-During their final antenatal visit to the clinic, mothers will be given a little baby hat and a voucher to collect the full box.
-They will then receive the box when they return to the health clinic, with the voucher, for their postnatal mother and baby check-up.
-In this way we will be testing to find out whether the box works as an incentive for the mothers to come back for their postnatal care check-up.
+During their final antenatal visit to the clinic, mothers are given a little baby hat and a voucher to collect the full box.
+They then receive the box when they return to the health clinic, with the voucher, for their postnatal mother and baby check-up.
+In this way we are testing to find out whether the box works as an incentive for the mothers to come back for their postnatal care check-up.